 Some who catch the new coronavirus get severe pneumonia in both lungs.
 COVID-19 pneumonia is a serious illness that can be deadly.
 When you have pneumonia, the air sacs in your lungs become inflamed, making it harder to breathe.

-Scientists who have studied images of very ill COVID-19 patients’ lungs found them filled with fluid, pus, and cell debris.
+Images of very ill COVID-19 patients’ lungs show them filled with fluid, pus, and cell debris.
 In those cases, patients’ bodies weren’t able to transfer oxygen to the blood to keep their systems working properly.

 Acute Respiratory Distress Syndrome (ARDS)